 The classic shoe design that provides unparalleled traction.

 Traditional spikes used to be manufactured with metal but are generally not allowed anymore as they tear up the greens.

-Today most spikes are made of plastic which are gentler on greens and are much lighter and more comfortable when walking.
+Today most spikes are made of plastic are gentler on greens and are much lighter when walking.

 New plastic spikes can provide the same amount of traction and performance as a metal spike and they are replaceable, cheaper, and lightweight.

 A major advantage of the spiked or cleated shoes is the stability they provide during your swing because of the better grip and traction.
-Plenty of golfers love the spiked over the spikeless design.
+A lot of golfers love the spiked over the spikeless design.

-Modern technology has enabled the traditional spiked shoes to be lightweight, stable, comfortable, and water-resistant.
+Modern technology has enabled traditionally spiked shoes to be lightweight, stable, comfortable, and water-resistant.

 Consider changing your spikes every 3 months if you are a weekly golfer and walk frequently.
 This will maintain good traction in your shoes which will give you better stability during your swing.
 Many companies also offer replacement spikes, like these THiNTeck replacements: